 With existing production and infrastructure in place in this relatively shallow water area, this brownfields environment provides exactly the kind of infrastructure led exploration which E&P companies are looking for in the current environment.
 The new long-offset data is now allowing identification and fuller understanding of both existing and new plays in the basin, and is re-generating interest across the area.

 The main exploration targets in the Vulcan Sub-basin are sandstones in the Upper Triassic Challis and Nome Formations, fluvio-deltaic sandstones of the Middle Jurassic Plover Formation, Oxfordian shoreface/barrier bar sandstones of the Montara Formation, Tithonian submarine fans of the upper Vulcan Formation and submarine fans of the Upper Cretaceous Puffin Formation.
 Plays occur in stratigraphic traps, pinchouts, unconformity truncations, tilted fault blocks, horst blocks and anticlines.

-Historically, sub-optimal acquisition and processing strategies have not been able to address the geological and geophysical challenges, such as the energy absorption and multiple issues caused by the thick Late Cretaceous-Tertiary carbonates.
+Historically, sub-optimal acquisition and processing strategies have been unable to address the geological and geophysical challenges, such as the energy absorption and multiple issues caused by the thick Late Cretaceous-Tertiary carbonates.

-To overcome these challenges, Polarcus acquired this survey, in part in collaboration with Spectrum, in the structural dip direction using an XArray™ configuration: 10 x 112.5m x 8,100m with a 12.5m triple-source shot interval and continuous recording, delivering 33% improved cross line sampling without any interpolation.
-The data was processed through a high-end anisotropic pre-stack depth migration sequence by DownUnder GeoSolutions.
+To overcome these challenges, Polarcus has been acquiring the various Phases of this survey in the structural dip direction using an XArray™ configuration of 10 x 112.5m x 8,100m with a 12.5m Triple Source shot interval and continuous recording, delivering 33% improved cross line sampling without any interpolation.
+The data is being processed through a high-end anisotropic pre-stack depth migration sequence by DownUnder GeoSolutions.